 When monitoring for production use, where you configure your clusters to send monitoring data to a dedicated monitoring cluster for indexing, this retention period does not apply.
 Monitoring indices on a dedicated monitoring cluster are retained until you remove them.
 There are two options open to you:

-- To enable the automatic deletion of monitoring indices from dedicated monitoring clusters, enable monitoring on your dedicated monitoring cluster in Elastic Cloud to send monitoring data to itself.
+- To enable the automatic deletion of monitoring indices from dedicated monitoring clusters, enable monitoring on your dedicated monitoring cluster in Elasticsearch Service to send monitoring data to itself.
 When an Elasticsearch cluster sends monitoring data to itself, all monitoring indices are deleted automatically after the retention period, regardless of the origin of the monitoring data.

 - To retain monitoring indices on a dedicated monitoring cluster as is without deleting them automatically, no additional steps are required other than making sure that you do not enable the monitoring cluster to send monitoring data to itself.
 You should also monitor the cluster for disk space usage and upgrade your cluster periodically, if necessary.